awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/ruby-sinatra-tutorial.md

-# Deploying a Sinatra Application to Elastic Beanstalk<a name="ruby-sinatra-tutorial"></a>
+# Deploying a sinatra application to Elastic Beanstalk<a name="ruby-sinatra-tutorial"></a>

 This walkthrough shows how to deploy a simple [Sinatra](http://www.sinatrarb.com/) web application to AWS Elastic Beanstalk\.

 ## Prerequisites<a name="ruby-sinatra-tutorial-prereqs"></a>

 This tutorial assumes that you have some knowledge of basic Elastic Beanstalk operations and the Elastic Beanstalk console\.
-If you haven't already, follow the instructions in [Getting Started Using Elastic Beanstalk](GettingStarted.md) to launch your first Elastic Beanstalk environment\.
+If you haven't already, follow the instructions in [Getting started using Elastic Beanstalk](GettingStarted.md) to launch your first Elastic Beanstalk environment\.

 To follow the procedures in this guide, you will need a command line terminal or shell to run commands\.
 Commands are shown in listings preceded by a prompt symbol \($\) and the name of the current directory, when appropriate: